Code-Ninjas-Home-Office/Code-Ninjas-Tutorials/nye.md

 ## Congratulations on finishing your project!

 Happy New Year!
 There are so many exciting things to learn at Code Ninjas in the year ahead!
-Keep on working through the belt levels in IMPACT to learn how to code cool games with blocks and JavaScript!
+Keep on working through the belt levels in IMPACT to learn how to code cool projects and games with blocks and JavaScript!

-Click Done to open your game in MakeCode Arcade, where you can add to your code and create a link to share your game with others!
+Click Done to open your project in MakeCode Arcade, where you can add to your code and create a link to share your project with others!

 Happy coding!